bergholt/flora-excursoria-hafniensis/README.md

 # excursoria — Flora Excursoria Hafniensis (1838) index, transcribed and analysed in Prolog

-Full transcription of the *Index Nominum* to **Salomon Thomas Nicolai Drejer, *Flora Excursoria Hafniensis*, Kjøbenhavn 1838**, with a Prolog analysis of it.
+Full transcription of the *Index Nominum* (325 to 339) to **Salomon Thomas Nicolai Drejer, *Flora Excursoria Hafniensis*, Kjøbenhavn 1838**, with a Prolog inteface to an interactive archive of it.

-The index lists 903 plant names — 501 Latin, 402 Danish — interfiled in one
+The index lists 903 plant names.
+501 Latin, 402 Danish, which are interfiled in one alphabetical sequence across 233 pages.
-alphabetical sequence across 233 pages.

 It prints no translations.
 Because a plant's Latin and its Danish name were set on the same page, the page number works as a join key, and part of the Latin–Danish pairing is recoverable by computation.

 ## Figures